ronithraj/Cordova-ExpensesApp/README.md

 You want to directly use the .apk file and start using the app then download just the app-debug.apk file and install it on android mobiles and start using it.

+There are many pending tasks.
+Bug fixes,Update functionality and others must be included.